 Institutions award over 24 billion dollars of their own funds each year, allowing thousands of qualified students to attend the college of their choice.
 How can you be sure your funds are targeted to the most deserving students?

 Institutional Methodology (IM) is the College Board's need-analysis system.
 Developed by financial aid practitioners and economists, IM provides a comprehensive evaluation of a family's ability to pay for the costs of higher education.
-Nearly 300 institutions and scholarship programs use IM in conjunction with the CSS/Financial Aid PROFILE to target their need-based funds equitably to the most deserving students.
+Nearly 400 colleges, universities, professional schools, and scholarship programs use IM in conjunction with the CSS/Financial Aid PROFILE to target their need-based funds equitably to the most deserving students.

 - An economically sound approach to determining the Expected Family Contribution (EFC) that is based on current financial indicators and up-to-date consumer research and tax policy.

 - A realistic assessment of both parent and student income.
 Paper losses and income adjustments—perfectly legal in the federal tax system—are not considered in the IM definition of income.
 Although Adjusted Gross Income (AGI) is important, it is not the sole determinant of genuine income strength.